INTEGER©: whole grape variety, whole territory

 Serve and store at 13-16 °C (55-61 °F).
 We leave the consumer the matching he/she prefers.

-3,500 Grillo vines per hectare, originally planted over 20 years ago in Contrada Samperi, Marsala, on limestone and sandy loam soils, and trained with the single Guyot system.
-The yields are of 6 tons per hectare, picked the first week of September.
-After a manual selection of the indigenous grapes, the clusters are gently destemmed, to start a maceration that lasts for all the fermentation process, with wild yeasts, without any pumping over and punching down, in open vats and clay amphoras, and with no direct control on temperature.
-After the racking, the wine ages in the same barrels and amphoras, on the lees for a year circa, at room temperature.
+2,500 Zibibbo vines per hectare, originally planted between 35 and 50 years ago in Contrada Bukkuram, Pantelleria, on volcanic, terraced slopes, as low, free-standing bushes trained with the “vite ad alberello” system, declared by the UNESCO World Heritage agricultural practice on November 26th 2014.
+The yields are of 2.5 tons per hectare, picked the first ten days of October.
+After a manual selection of the indigenous grapes, the clusters are gently destemmed, to start a maceration that lasts for all the fermentation process, with wild yeasts, without any pumping over and punching down, in open vats and clay amphorae, and with no control on temperature.
+After the racking, the wine ages in the same barrels and amphorae, on the lees for a year circa, at room temperature.
 The wine is bottled without filtering and fining, as it gets clear through natural decanting, and is sulfites free as well.